xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 >
 > This is just a pre-release version that is not ready for production use.
 You are highly recommended to test its usability only.

-In the release of version 8.0.0, expected to be shipped by the end of April, Katalon Studio can be natively integrated with Azure DevOps (ADO) - Test Plans.
+From version 8.0.0 onwards, Katalon Studio can be natively integrated with Azure DevOps (ADO) - Test Plans.
 This integration will help you with the following problems:

 <table style="width: 914px;">
 	<tbody>